Nutrition and exercise are two of the most important factors for your overall health.

 Because of this, some scientists believe that your body’s response to exercising fasted would cause more beneficial changes in body fat than exercising after eating (6).

-However, despite some evidence showing potential benefits of exercising fasted, there is no strong evidence that fasted exercise lead to greater weight or fat loss (7).
+However, despite some evidence showing potential benefits of exercising fasted, there is no strong evidence that fasted exercise leads to greater weight or fat loss (7).

 Summary Your body’s response to exercise differs based on whether you eat before exercise.
 Exercising fasted causes your body to use more fat for energy.
 However, research does not show that this translates to a greater loss of body fat.